Costume, hair and makeup: Me

 1. With the fabric wrong-sides together, sew up the sides of the waistband rectangles, attach the waist ties, and flip right-sides out.

 2. Pleat skirt fabric and pin.
-Attach skirt fabric to the waistbands and sew using the stitch-in-the-ditch method outlined above.
-If you need a lining, repeat the same process for the lining fabric before pinning and sewing it together with the fashion fabric to the waistband.
-Trim down the seam allowance.
+Attach skirt fabric to the waistbands using the stitch-in-the-ditch method outlined above.
+If you need a lining, process the lining fabric in the same way before pinning and sewing it together with the fashion fabric to the waistband.

 3. Sew the left and right sides of the two skirt panels together, leaving a 10cm slit at the top from where the waistband is.
-Finish up the raw edges by rolling over a double hem.
+Finish up the raw edges of the slit by rolling the edge over twice, and stitching in place.
 The shape of your skirt should be complete now!
-I sewed on a large piece of decorative trim over the waistband for added ornamentation and to make the waistband stiffer, but you can also use interfacing to stiffen the original fabric if you prefer.
+I then sewed on a large piece of decorative trim over the waistband for added ornamentation and to make the waistband stiffer, but you can also add interfacing under the original waistband pattern piece if you prefer.

 4. Lastly, hem the bottom edges of the skirt and lining fabric, and the skirt is complete!